gshively11/node-flipr-yaml/README.md

 ============

 # Progress Notes
-* Need to be able to instantiate source and have separate caches for each.
 * Need to rewrite tests

-* Need to rewrite readme
+This project is part of the [flipr family](https://github.com/godaddy/node-flipr).

-Feature flipping and configuration using yaml files.
+node-flipr-yaml is a [flipr source](http://todoaddurl) for retrieving flipr configuration data from yaml files.

 ![node-flipr](/flipr.png?raw=true "node-flipr")

-## How does it work?
+# How does it work?
+The examples below are just showing you how to create the flipr yaml source.
+A source by itself isn't very useful.
+You'll still need to give the source to flipr, so that it can use it to do awesome things.
+See the [flipr documentation](http://todoaddurl) for how to use a source.

-###Here's the simplest example:
+## Here's the simplest example:
 ```yaml
 ---
 # Here's a basic YAML config file.
 Assume it exists at config/simple.yaml